mcgauranc/MoneyTracker/README.md

 ### Auditing

-All auditing is performed, using [Hibernate Envers](http://docs.jboss.org/envers/docs/) To ensure that changes are tracked, several tables are audited.
-These include:
+All auditing is performed, using [Hibernate Envers](http://docs.jboss.org/envers/docs/) To ensure that changes are tracked, the following several tables are audited:

 * Account
 * Payee
-* Transaction
+* Undertaking (Transaction)
 * Users

+### Logging

+All logging is taken care of using [Logback](http://logback.qos.ch/).
+It natively speaks to SLF4J, and allows for automatic reloading of configuration files.

 ## Client